 Freecycle has over 30 local groups across Wales.
 It’s free to register and you might find someone is giving away the very item you need.

-Charities like the British Heart Foundation now have dedicated furniture and electrical shops which sell good quality items at very low prices.
+Some charities have dedicated furniture and electrical shops which sell good quality items at very low prices.

 All councils have a 24-hour telephone service for people in emergency situations, e.g. if you suddenly find yourself homeless as a result of a fire, flood or domestic violence.